kblyc85/Version-Control-System/README.md

 CM1705 Fundamentals of Programming: Kimberley Craik, 2121492

 Why is a Version Control System useful when developing software both as an individual developer and as part of a development team?

 Software Development Project Lifecycle

 The key stages of a Software Development Project Lifecycle are understood to be Planning, Requirements, Design, Implementation, Testing, Evaluation, Documentation and Maintenance.
-While arguably, the most important stage of the cycle could be understanding the problem that requires a software solution, what success would look like for the customer, and what timeframe this needs to happen within i.e. Planning & Requirements.
-Once this is clearly understood, the software solution’s ability to deliver will determine success.
 Version Control becomes incredibly important from the Design stage forward.
-Iterative changes to any software solution will happen between the Design and Maintenance stages and being able to ‘roll-back’ or return to previous versions of a software solution are necessary.
-Even more so, if the Requirements change, or if there are opportunities to enhance the software solution or if the software solution doesn’t fulfil all of the customer’s requirements.
+Iterative changes to any software solution will happen between the Design and Maintenance stages and being able to ‘roll-back’ to previous versions of a software solution is necessary e.g. if the Requirements change; if there are opportunities to enhance the software solution or if the software solution doesn’t fulfil all of the customer’s requirements.
 Any number of changes can result in rolling-back a software solution to an earlier version; it’s important not to lose this work and to be able to return to earlier versions timely and with ease.

 GitHub

-GitHub can support version control for software development as it can hold both a programming language and any supporting text e.g. it may explain alongside the new programming, what programming changes were completed and why.
-GitHub can summarise the journey of a document or programme’s development over a period of time.
-This is useful for understanding the amount of time it may have take to develop a particular software solution however, in regard to version control, it would be able to pinpoint specific changes (i.e. date/time), who undertook those changes as well as why the changes were implemented and return a software solution to any of its given versions.
+GitHub can support version control for software development because it can:

+Hold both a programming language and any supporting text e.g. it may explain alongside the new programming, what programming changes were completed and why.
+Summarise the journey of a document or programme’s development over a period of time e.g. it would be able to pinpoint specific changes (i.e. date/time), who undertook those changes as well as why the changes were implemented and return a software solution to any of its given versions.

 Benefits to Individual Developers